Marion Buller: National Inquiry into Missing and Murdered Indigenous Women and Girls

-On December 8th, 2015, the Liberal government announced the start of the National Inquiry into Missing and Murdered Indigenous Women and Girls.
+On December 8, 2015, the Liberal government announced the start of the National Inquiry into Missing and Murdered Indigenous Women and Girls.
 The inquiry was set to conclude at the end of 2018.
 However, Chief Commissioner Buller requested an extension to the inquiry.
-The final report released on June 3rd, 2019 concluded that the violence faced by Indigenous women and girls is caused by state action and inaction.
+The final report released on June 3, 2019, concluded that the violence faced by Indigenous women and girls is caused by state action and inaction.
 Within the report, Commissioner Buller refers to this ongoing violence as a “deliberate, race, identity and gender-based genocide”.
 Among many criticisms of the inquiry was the refusal of the federal government to grant the full two year extension that was requested, which Buller saw as another “part of this national tragedy”.

 Awards

 In 2012, Buller received the Distinguished Alumni Award from the University of Victoria Faculty of Social Science.
 In 2016, Maclean's listed her as one of only six people who might be especially influential on policy in the Trudeau government.
-Buller has received numerous other awards, including the Queen's Golden Jubilee which recognizes Albertans who demonstrate leadership and talent in performing and visual arts.
+Buller has received numerous other awards, including the Queen's Golden Jubilee which recognizes Canadians who demonstrate leadership and talent in performing and visual arts.
 She also received a Diamond Jubilee Medal which acknowledges Canadian citizens who have greatly contributed to the country and brought great credit to Canada.
-Finally, Marion Buller received the Rosemary Brown Award for Women.
+Marion Buller received the Rosemary Brown Award for Women.
 This award recognizes a British Columbia based woman who upholds the values and ideals of which Rosemary Brown did during her life.
+She also received the Vancouver YWCA Woman of Distinction Award for Reconciliation in Action.

 In 2021, Buller was granted a Doctor of Laws (h.c.) degree by Thompson Rivers University.
-In 2022, Buller was appointed to the Order of Canada.
+In 2022, Buller was granted a Doctor of Laws (h.c.) degree by Lakehead University and was appointed to the Order of Canada.